richelbilderbeek/bevy_tdd_book/faq.md

 ## What are the subgoals of this book?

-* Code is tested to work; it can be detected when the code is not working anymore
+* Code is tested to work; it can be detected when the code is not working anymore.
 * Always achieve 100% code coverage when ignoring the `main` function in `src/main.rs`
 * Follow the Rust idiom as suggested by the `clippy` Rust package